-The purpose of this article is to establish rules and regulations to promote and preserve the public health, safety and welfare within the town and to establish rules and regulations for Water Utility District No. 1 of the town.
+The purpose of this article is to establish rules and regulations to promote and preserve the public health, safety and welfare within the village and to establish rules and regulations for Water Utility District No. 1 of the village.
+(Code 1982, § 20.01)